L9Manuel9/cybersecurity-skills/skills-projects/Advanced Network & Data Exfiltration/README.md

 - C2 operations highlight advanced post-compromise tactics and methods of control.
 - Must be handled ethically, promoting understanding while addressing security improvements.

+------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010
+# SSL Stripping with Bettercap

+## Objective/Overview
+- Exploit encryption downgrades using Bettercap to convert HTTPS traffic to HTTP, exposing it to interception and potential manipulation.
+Tools & Techniques
+- Bettercap for network packet manipulation and modem ARP spoofing
+- HTTP vs. HTTPS protocol understanding
+- Monitoring and MitM attack techniques
+-
+## Implementation Steps
+- Set up Bettercap with appropriate network interface settings in a controlled lab environment.
+- Enable ARP spoofing to position yourself as a man-in-the-middle between the target and the gateway.
+- Activate the sslstrip module, redirecting HTTPS requests to HTTP while logging the traffic.
+- Analyze intercepted HTTP traffic for sensitive data like login credentials or session tokens.
+- Report findings and recommend implementing HSTS (HTTP Strict Transport Security) and user education on secure browsing practices.

+## Key Takeaways
+- Demonstrates the significant risk posed by improper encryption and HTTP usage.
+- Highlights the importance of enforcing HSTS and securing DNS records to prevent similar attacks.

+------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010

+# DNS Tunneling

+## Objective/Overview

+- Utilize DNS tunneling techniques to establish a covert communication channel for data exfiltration or stealth C2 operations.
+Tools & Techniques
+- DNS tunneling tools like iodine or dnscat2
+- Packet analysis tools to configure and test tunnel efficacy
+- Understanding of DNS protocol and manipulation

+## Implementation Steps

+1. Set up a DNS server to handle incoming tunneling requests.
+2. Use a DNS tunneling tool to create a client-side connection, encoding and passing data through DNS queries.
+3 Monitor traffic to verify data transmission between the client and server through DNS.
+4.Highlight the threat posed by DNS tunneling, suggesting network monitoring improvements and stricter DNS policies.

+## Key Takeaways
+- Emphasizes the potential for exploiting DNS protocols to bypass security controls.
+- Stresses robust monitoring and intercept practices in detecting unusual DNS activities.